-Research suggests that socialization is one of the key motivators compelling elderly people to begin and maintain an exercise program.
+Socialization is an integral benefit of many types of physical activity, and aquatic exercise is no exception.
+Research suggests that social interaction is one of the key motivators compelling elderly people to begin and maintain an exercise program.

-For example, seniors could take a page out of the competitive swimming handbook and engage in the practice of "social kick.”
-Social kick represents a period of time during practice when swimmers use kickboards to kick side-by-side so that they can exercise while chit-chatting.
+The opportunities for socialization during a water workout are practically endless.
+Group exercise classes provide an ideal opportunity to gab and make friends.
+Seniors can also take a page out of the competitive swimming handbook and partake in “social kick.”
+Social kick is a time during practice when swimmers use kickboards to swim laps side-by-side so that they can exercise while chit-chatting.

 Check with the Doctor Before Diving In

-Dr. Bartlo implores anyone who is considering starting a new aquatic exercise regimen to consult with their doctor first, as certain medical conditions.
+Despite its many advantages, working out in the water isn’t for everyone.
+Dr. Bartlo implores anyone who is considering starting a new exercise regimen, aquatic or otherwise, to consult with their doctor first, as some workouts can be detrimental to seniors with certain medical conditions.

 For example, people with high blood pressure, congestive heart failure, and breathing disorders like emphysema and asthma, should not exercise in water that goes past their waist.
-Deeper water can increase the pressure placed on a person’s cardiovascular system, making it harder to breathe and causing their blood pressure to rise.
+“Deeper water can increase the pressure placed on a person’s cardiovascular system, making it harder to breathe and causing blood pressure to rise,” warns Dr. Bartlo.

-“I’ve got to remember that I want to do those things.
-Because, if you don’t want to do any of these things, then where is life?”
+“I’ve got to remember that I want to do those things,” Bouer explains.
+“Because, if you don’t want to do any of these things, then where is life?”